yvelikova/axway-open-docs/content/en/docs/central/fundamental_concepts.md

 * What the supported request parameters are
 * What responses they can expect

 An API implies a _contract_, which provides app developers with an assurance that the API will change in a predictable manner over time, meaning that their app will continue to work with future changes to the API.
-AMPLIFY Central support Swagger 2.0 and Open API 3.0 specifications.
+AMPLIFY Central supports Swagger 2.0 and Open API 3.0 specifications.

 ### What is an API proxy?